Maryam-Sayadi/bioinformatics-workbook/Appendix/ProcessingProteinSequencingData.md

 ```
 =VLOOKUP (lookup value, range containing the lookup value ,col_index in the range that contains the return value, TRUE for Approximate match or FALSE for exact match)
 ```
-Our look up value is the accessions from both files.
-We have a non-redundant range of accessions all in the same column.
+ The lookup values are each of the non-redundant accessions copied in the new sheet.
 Our first lookup value is the first entry in the accession column. select the cell next to it.
-Use VLOOKUP function in that cell.
+Use VLOOKUP function.
 The values are:

  * Lookup value: first Accession value
  * Lookup value range: all the cells from the Excel sheet containing the replicate of interest.